 - 1. Topic sentence.
-Begin with a topic sentence QUESTION that includes your animal's most interesting fact.
-Here are some ideas---follow this format: - What strange mammal lays eggs like a bird?
-This funny creature is the duckbill platypus. - What water animal can stay submerged for 15 minutes?
-This amazing mammal is the dolphin. - What reptile can eat a whole deer at one time?
-This unusual animal is a Komodo dragon.
+Begin with a topic sentence QUESTION that includes the most interesting fact about your animal.
+Follow the format of these examples: - What strange mammal lays eggs like a bird?
+This funny-looking animal is the duckbill platypus. - What water animal can stay submerged for 15 minutes?
+This remarkable mammal is the dolphin. - What reptile can eat a whole deer at one time?
+This unusual creature is a Komodo dragon.